Providence

 Problem & Context

-• Interaction patterns had to feel intuitive despite being unfamiliar to most users
+interaction pattern had to feel intuitive despite being unfamiliar.

 My Role

-• Led UX/UI design for the application, including wireframes, interaction design, and high-fidelity prototypes
+- • Led UX/UI design: wireframes, interaction design, high-fidelity prototypes

-• Collaborated closely with developers through pair programming to implement interactive featuresTranslated visual assets into a modular UI system aligned with content structure
+- • Paired with developers to implement interactive features, translating visual assets into a modular UI system

-• Built key interface components, including custom video controls and responsive behaviors for AR content
+- • Built key components, including custom video controls and responsive behaviors for AR content

 Constraints

-• Designing for an emerging interaction model (WebAR) with limited established UX patterns
+- • Designing for WebAR, an emerging interaction model with few established UX patterns

-• Technical limitations around rendering, scaling, and performance of volumetric video
+- • Technical limits on rendering, scaling, and performance of volumetric video

-• Need to support both AR-enabled and standard device experiences
+- • Supporting both AR-enabled and standard device experiences

-• Aligning with enterprise-level brand and accessibility expectations
+- • Meeting enterprise-level brand and accessibility standards within a prototype's scope

 Design Decisions

-Users needed precise control over time-based exercise demonstrations to revisit and practice specific movements.
-The interface supports scrubbing, skipping forward/backward, and replaying segments within volumetric video.
+- Users needed to revisit and practice specific movements, so the interface supports scrubbing, skipping, and replaying segments within volumetric video — with time-synced captions built in for accessibility and reinforcement.

 Impact & Results